GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 During the automated testing various errors were found on the website, all errors were fixed.

 Index page
 * Errors were shown as I had placed buttons inside of anchor elements on the main page.
 This mistake was made as I wanted to use the styling of the button.
-This issue was fixed by removing the butting and adding style rules to the anchor elements directly.
+This issue was fixed by removing the button and adding style rules to the anchor elements directly.
 Fixed in commit #86 “Fix error where buttons were placed in a elements”
 * Warning were shown as I had misused h2 element, section element and h1 elements.
 These were all fixed in commit 87, “Fix index html warnings from html validator”

 404 & form complete page